ipfs/ipfs-blog/src/_blog/2023-07-rust-libp2p-based-ipfs-bootstrap-node.md

 # Closing

-In case you want to learn more:
+If you want to learn more:

 - Read up on the [libp2p project](https://libp2p.io/)
 - Explore the [rust-libp2p implementation](https://github.com/libp2p/rust-libp2p)